 The Board is made up of twelve voluntary members who lead and organise the wider programme of events and training, as well as the general administration and day to day running of the Federation.

 Board members typically take on a specific role, but also have the opportunity to work on projects and sub-committees that do not fall within their normal role, enabling members to develop skills and knowledge in other areas.
+Joining the Board is an excellent way to build experience in areas not covered by employment or other volunteering roles, and it is a worthwhile and strong career development opportunity.

 The Board meets quarterly, with sub-committees meeting as and when necessary.
 The maximum Board tenure is